Effective Date: 1-27-2022

 Right to Know

 You have the right to ask us to inform you about our collection and use of your Personal Information (your "Right to Know").
-Once we receive your request and confirm your identity (see below under the heading of “Exercising your Rights to Know or Delete”), we will disclose to you the following information, with respect to the twelve months preceding your request:
+Once we receive your request and confirm your identity (see below under the heading of “Exercising your Rights to Opt-out, Know or Delete”), we will disclose to you the following information, with respect to the twelve months preceding your request:

 - The categories of Personal Information we collected about you.